 1234567/env: staging

-The tags property applies resource manager tags at project creation.
-Tag keys must follow the format tagKeys/{tag_key_id} and values must use tagValues/{tag_value_id}.
-Tags are immutable; changing them after creation triggers project recreation.
+Resource manager tags follow the format tagKeys/{tag_key_id} for keys and tagValues/{tag_value_id} for values.
+Tags are immutable after creation; modifying them triggers project recreation.
 For mutable metadata, use the labels property instead.

 Beyond these examples